SaxenaKartik/hacktoberfest/README.md

 ## How Contribute to This Project
 Here are 3 quick and painless ways to contribute to this project:

-* Add your name to the `CONTRIBUTORS.md` file
+* Add your name to the `CONTRIBUTORS.md` file.
-* Add a Profile Page to the `profiles` directory
+* Add a Profile Page to the `profiles` directory.
-* Create a simple 'Hello, World' script in a language of your choice
+* Create a simple 'Hello, World' script in a language of your choice.

 Choose one or all 3, make a Pull Request for your work, wait for it to be merged!

 ## Getting Started
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)
-* Clone your fork down to your local machine
+* Clone your fork down to your local machine.
 ```markdown
 git clone https://github.com/your-username/hacktoberfest.git
 ```